jessewaweru/SQL_PROJECT_POSTGRES/README.md

 - **SQL**
 - **PostgreSQL :** My ideal database management that is linked to my code editor.
 - **Visual Studio Code**: My ideal code editor for SQL queries
 - **Git and GitHub:** Needed a version control to showcase the steps and changes  made as I progressed with my analysis.
-Also ideal for sharing and collaboration purposes.
+It's also ideal for sharing and collaboration purposes.

 # The Analysis
 I approached every problem statement individually seeking to get a consise answer for every question